istio/istio/tests/e2e/README.md

 This directory contains Istio end-to-end tests and associated test framework.

-The whole package of E2E tests are not automatically triggered in Before-Merge stage for every PR except a smoke-test (bookinfo test with auth enabled).
-After-Merge stage is the place to run all E2E tests.
+Only an E2E smoke test (bookinfo test with auth enabled) is automatically triggered in Before-Merge stage for every PR.
+The full suite of E2E tests are run in After-Merge stage only.
+Their results can be found in https://prow.istio.io/ and https://k8s-testgrid.appspot.com/istio

 # Running E2E tests in PR stage